abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 that's what the world needs.
 It's a wonderful gift when people come to the monastery and see a model of wisdom operating in a group of people.

-There are people coming—that's not an illusion.
+There are people coming---that's not an illusion.
 So help each other, pay attention to the situation and look after what needs to be done.
 Be ready to respond with kindness and attentiveness to the people who arrive.
 Express your heartfelt appreciation.
 These people are here to offer support for the monastery.
 That kind of generosity is something to